MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 * Event based
 * Polling based

-Event based notification will provide the quickest feedback path to the application in case it needs to take action, but in some cases it may be more convenient for the developer to use a polling methodology.
+Event based notification will provide the quickest feedback path to the application in case it needs to take action.
+However in some cases it may be more convenient for the developer to use a polling methodology.

 > [!NOTE]
 > <!--Polling Note--> State information is update at most every few seconds for each peripheral, so polling any faster than that may waste CPU cycles.